Data Conversion in 2026

 The 'big bang' versus phased migration debate depends on system interdependencies and business continuity requirements.
 Phased approaches reduce risk but extend the period of running parallel systems, which carries its own operational and cost burden.

-Data conversion project success rates improve dramatically with dedicated data stewards — subject matter experts who understand what the data means, not just how it's structured.
+Data conversion project success rates improve significantly with dedicated data stewards — subject matter experts who understand what the data means, not just how it's structured.
 Technical teams alone often lack the business context to identify transformation errors.

 Different computer applications store data in proprietary formats that are rarely compatible with one another.
 A company running a legacy database on a mainframe under UNIX, for example, cannot simply copy its data into a modern cloud-based relational database — the data structures, field types, character encodings, and storage conventions are fundamentally different.
 Data conversion bridges this gap by exporting data from the source system, transforming it into a format compatible with the target application, validating it for accuracy and completeness, and loading it into the new system.
 This process may sound straightforward, but large-scale conversions involving millions of records, multiple source systems, and complex data relationships are among the most challenging projects in enterprise IT.